Find Trade Colleges

 The following schools top our list of the Most Popular Clinical/Medical Laboratory Science Bachelor's Degree Colleges.

 Our 2023 rankings named Grand Canyon University the most popular school in the Southwest Region for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the city of Phoenix, Grand Canyon University is a private for-profit college with a very large student population.
+Located in the city of Phoenix, Grand Canyon University is a private for-profit school with a fairly large student population.

 About 81% of the students majoring in clinical laboratory science at the school are women while 19% are male.